How To Import Members Via CSV File

 - (OPTIONAL) Add a comma-separated list of Sub Level Categories in each listing imported into in the services column (See the section of this article above titled "How to Add Categories to a CSV Import Spreadsheet" for more tips).

-- Navigate to Search Members section of the admin.
-On the upper right hand corner of the page there will be a dropdown selection called "Member List Actions" where one can select the import option from the dropdown as seen below.
+- Navigate to the Search Members section of the admin.
+On the upper right-hand corner of the page there will be a dropdown selection called "Member List Actions" where one can select the import option from the dropdown as seen below.

 - The Import settings will allow the user to select the membership plan the new listings will belong to.
 This is required to begin the import.
 A second option will allow the admin to determine the status of the listings upon import.

-- The screen will prompt the user to select a CSV import file from the computer.
+- "Step 2.
+Upload CSV File Here" will allow the user to select a CSV import file from the computer.

 - Once the file is selected, simply select "Begin File Import" for the upload to begin.

 - A variable selection module will display on screen with the list of all of the variable names present in the import file.
 When using the default import templates without any type of variable modification, we recommend to perform the import as is.

 - If the import file includes custom variables which may have been added to forms prior to the import, the same module will display them on the left side of the columns with an example of a value next to it.
 There will be a dropdown option which will allow the admin to create the new variable name as an import field:

 A list of existing variables will display from that dropdown, this will only show variables with previous information saved.
 Should the new variable be missing from the selection, the "Create New Property" will allow the admin to create the variable name for a successful import: